Baron Chedworth

 Lord Chedworth, Baron of Chedworth, in the County of Gloucester, was a title in the Peerage of Great Britain.
 It was created on 12 May 1741 for John Howe, who had earlier represented Wiltshire in Parliament.
-In 1736 he had succeeded to the estates of his cousin Sir Richard Howe, 2nd Baronet (see Howe Baronets and below).
+In 1736 he had succeeded to the estates of his cousin Sir Richard Howe, 3rd Baronet (see Howe baronets and below).
 He was succeeded in the barony by his eldest son, John, the second Baron.
 He served as Lord-Lieutenant of Gloucestershire.
 He was childless and on his death in 1762 the title passed to his younger brother, Henry, the third Baron.
 He was unmarried and was succeeded by his nephew, John, the fourth Baron.
 He was the eldest surviving son of Reverend the Honourable Thomas Howe, younger son of the first Baron.
 He never married and the title became extinct on his death in 1804.

-The first Baron was the son of John Grobham Howe, Paymaster of the Forces, son of John Grobham Howe, younger son of Sir George Grobham Howe, 1st Baronet (see Howe Baronets).
-Emanuel Scrope Howe and Scrope Howe, 1st Viscount Howe, were his uncles.
+The first Baron was the son of John Grobham Howe, Paymaster of the Forces, son of John Grobham Howe, younger son of Sir George Howe, 1st Baronet (see Howe baronets).
+Emanuel Howe and Scrope Howe, 1st Viscount Howe, were his uncles.